lnrvz/lnrvz/README.md

 - 👋 Hi, I’m @lnrvz
 - 👀 I’m interested in hunting/coding
-- 🌱 I’m currently learning UNO
+- 🌱 I’m currently learning a lot
 - 💞️ I’m looking to collaborate on alphas
 - 📫 How to reach me @lnrvz on X
-- 😄 Pronouns: lul
+- 😄 Pronouns: moon/ish
-- ⚡ Fun fact: Lambo ou cave
+- ⚡ Fun fact: LorC

 <!---
 lnrvz/lnrvz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.